wing3s/snake_game/README.md

 # Snake Game
 Play classic Nokia snake game by reinforcement learning with Keras.
-This project is a very good starting point to learn how reinforcement learning works and implementation of deeplearning with Keras.
+This project is a very good starting point to learn how reinforcement learning works and implementation of deep learning with Keras.
 [Keras](https://keras.io) is a high level Python deep learning library based on [Theano](https://github.com/Theano/Theano) or [TensorFlow](https://github.com/tensorflow/tensorflow).
 We use Q-learning to teach snake how to move.
 This [Q-learning tutorial](http://mnemstudio.org/path-finding-q-learning-tutorial.htm) is a very good material to get the idea how it works.